ORIGINALLY POSTED 11 MAY, 2009

 If you are like most Bible readers, you have interpreted Paul’s words here as meaning that justification—often meaning forgiveness and reconciliation before God provided by Messiah Yeshua—cannot be accomplished via observing the Mosaic Law.
 Peter was in error for separating himself from the non-Jewish Believers (Galatians 2:11-14), because he could not eat with them as a good Jew who observed the kosher dietary laws.
 But if you think about it for a moment, why would Paul rebuke Peter with justification language for what he was doing?
 Was the scene in Antioch one of the Believers being forgiven of sin and brought into God’s salvation?
-Or, was the issue really how the Believers, regardless of if they were Jewish or non-Jewish, were supposed to all be getting along at fellowship gatherings?
+Or, was the issue really how the Believers, regardless of if they were Jewish or Greek or Roman, were supposed to all be getting along at fellowship gatherings?
 If you have ever read this text closely—seeing Paul’s usage of “works of law” and “justification” together—thinking that there is probably more at work, you will not have any difficulty joining into the conversation we are about to have.
 You may have recognized, based only on an English reading of the verses where “works of law” appears, that there might be contextual and historical issues worthy of some more investigation.

-Over the past twenty to thirty years, there has been a great renaissance in Pauline scholarship, particularly as Paul’s letters have been re-examined with more ancient Jewish resources to consider.
+Over the past three to four decades, there has been a great renaissance in Pauline scholarship, particularly as Paul’s letters have been re-examined with more ancient Jewish resources to consider.
 It would be downright impossible to examine all of the academic discussion and publications in a single article, but there are some trends you need to be made aware of.
 Much of what we are preparing to consider regarding “works of law” can find its origins in E.P.
 Sanders’ book Paul and Palestinian Judaism (Philadelphia: Fortress Press, 1977).
 This publication was monumental in analyzing as to whether or not ancient Judaism really was a legalistic, works-righteousness religion, as it had been stereotyped by a great deal of prior prejudices that had consistently failed to examine quotations from ancient Jewish literature such as the Mishnah, Tosefta, Talmud, Midrashim, and by the time of Sanders’ writing, the Dead Sea Scrolls.
 While many scholars who followed after Sanders may not have agreed with all of his conclusions on Paul himself, Paul and Palestinian Judaism certainly did stimulate an interest in Pauline scholars to investigate more into the Jewish background and setting of his letters.

 While traditional perspectives on Paul’s view of Judaism, the Law of Moses, and whatever “works of law” were continued through the 1980s and 1990s, what is now called the New Perspective of Paul (NPP) also grew considerably.
 The “New Perspective of Paul” was a title given by British scholar James D.G.
 Dunn in a 1983 article by this same title, where aside from the various aspects of Paul and “works of Law” that Dunn wanted readers to consider, he specifically wanted to remove “a misunderstanding of Paul, based on the standard Protestant (mis)reading of Paul through Reformation spectacles.”
 While he was clear to state how he was not trying to deconstruct foundational doctrines such as justification by faith, he did want people to reconsider the scene in Antioch in Galatians 2, with Peter separating himself from the non-Jewish Believers, and what the issue regarding “works of law” actually was.
 In his words, ergōn nomou can be specifically classified “as badges: they are simply what membership of the covenant people involves, what mark out the Jews as God’s people; given by God for precisely that reason, they serve to demonstrate covenant status.”
 Dunn opened an important door for Bible readers to see that a targeted issue regarding “works of law” was present in Antioch, and likely also in the other places where “works of law” appears in both Galatians and Romans.

-Since this time in the 1980s, with Dunn writing a considerable number of articles on the NPP, and his own commentaries on Galatians and Romans, a number of scholars have come to agree with him that “works of law” is not just rote observance of Mosaic rituals, and a number of scholars have been quite pessimistic of such a proposal.
+Since this time in the 1980s, with Dunn writing a considerable number of articles on the NPP, and his own commentaries on Galatians and Romans, a number of scholars have come to agree with him that “works of law” are not just rote observance of Mosaic rituals, and a number of scholars have been quite pessimistic of such a proposal.
 Almost every Galatians or Romans commentary, written at the technical level, has had to take into consideration the suggestion that ergōn nomou is not just following the Mosaic Law, with sides both in favor and against proposed.
 The full release of the Qumran document 4QMMT (4Q394-5) by 1994 includes the only outside attestation of something similar to Paul’s usage of “works of law,” appearing as the Hebrew ma’asei haTorah.
 A possible connection between 4QMMT in the DSS, and how “works of law” is used in Galatians and Romans, also spurred a great deal of academic discussion.
 And today, in various entries on “works” in general Bible encyclopedias and dictionaries, “works of law” being something other than just rote observance of the Mosaic Law is discussed to some degree or another.

 Into the early 1990s, Dunn was the main voice in New Testament theology credited with proposing that “works of law” regarded identity barriers that defined the ancient Jewish people, and not just rote observance of the Mosaic Law.
 But very few outside of New Testament theology, other than those teaching at the academic level, or new students acquiring a seminary degree, would be aware of these proposals.
-Even though books were written in favor in the NPP, and books were written against it, the discussion would simply not affect your average Protestant church—much less any fledgling congregation in the then-young Messianic Jewish movement.
+Even though books were written in favor in the NPP, and books were written against it, the discussion would simply not affect your average evangelical Protestant church—much less any fledgling congregation in the young Messianic Jewish movement.
 Unless various lay people were amateur theologians in their spare time, reading big fat books with a lot of Hebrew, Greek, and references to scholarly journals and conversations—your average evangelical Believer well into the 1990s would not even be aware of proposals made about “works of law,” ancient Judaism, and Pauline theology.